Don’t judge a book by its cover: why the design of your Ebook jacket mattersPosted: May 16, 2015

 How often have you bought something just because you think it looks nice?
 Too often?
 Don’t worry, you aren’t on your own!
 Chose a notepad purely because it had a cute picture of a cloud with a smiley face on (even though it’s one of those perfect bound ones that are hard to open)?
 Definitely done that!
 Bought a cupcake just because it will look nice on Instagram?
 Definitely done that too!

-Thankfully, people do the same thing with books.
-People will often buy a novel because they think that it will look pretty on their bookshelf / nightstand / Instagram.
+People do the same thing with books and will often buy a novel because they think that it will look pretty on their bookshelf/nightstand/Instagram.

 And some other points…